Recommended Fundraising Platforms

 Not all crowdsourcing platforms are suited for nonprofit or school fundraising.
 SPPS recommends sticking to this list.
 If you find a new platform that you would like to be included here, please contact the Grants Office.

 Adopt a Classroom is a good choice for individual teachers or teacher teams seeking classroom supplies.

 Teachers register with the platform, explaining what they need.

-Donors find and fund a classroom by searching for a teacher they know, a school they have a connection with, or a subject they’re passionate about.
+Donors can find and fund a classroom by searching for a teacher they know, a school they have a connection with, or a subject they’re passionate about.
 One hundred percent of the donor’s tax-deductible donation goes to the classroom.
-Once the funding is received, teachers “purchase” their supplies online at Adopt a Classroom.
+Once the funding is received, teachers purchase their supplies online at Adopt a Classroom.

 Fees: None.
 One hundred percent of each individual donation goes to the teacher’s project.
 Corporate partners help defray the costs of running the platform.

-*Best for individual teachers or teacher teams seeking supplies or funds for class trips and class visitors
+DonorsChoose is a good choice for individual teachers or teacher teams seeking supplies or funds for class trips and class visitors

 Public school teachers post classroom project requests (for materials, class trips or class visitors) on this site, and donors can give any amount to the project.
 When a project reaches its funding goal, DonorsChoose ships the materials to the school.
 Teachers must provide photos of the project taking place and a letter with insight into how funds were spent.
 Gifts over $50 require hand-written thank-yous from the students.